-- Bays 1 to 8 support NVMe/SATA/SAS.
-SAS support requires an optional HBA/RAID card.
+- Bay 1 to bay 4 supports NVMe/SATA/SAS.
+SAS support requires optional HBA/RAID card. - All bays support 3.5"/2.5" drives with trays.

-- Bays 9 to 12 support NVMe/SATA.

-- All bays support 2.5" drives with trays.

-2.10.1 12 x SATA storage device configuration and cabling
+2.10.1 4 x SATA storage device configuration and cabling

-- The illustrations in this section are for reference only and may vary between models. - You may still support 4, 8 or 12 NVMe bays with this configuration, for more information please refer to the following sections: - 4 NVMe support: 4 x NVMe storage device configuration and cabling - 8 NVMe support: 8 x NVMe storage device configuration and cabling - 12 NVMe support: 12 x NVMe storage device configuration and cabling
+- · The illustrations in this section are for reference only and may vary between models. - You may still support 4 NVMe bays with this configuration.
+For more information please refer to 4 x NVMe storage device configuration and cabling